ratchetcat/commander/README.txt

 == SYNOPSIS:

-Commander was intended for use in rake tasks which launched multiple system commands.
-Program flow had to be varied based on the exit status or source of the output from these commands, so Commander includes some convenience methods which encapsulate the logic needed for that purpose.
+Commander was originally intended for use in rake tasks launching multiple system commands.
+Program flow was varied based on the exit status or source of the output from these commands and Commander includes some convenience methods for handling such situations.

+Setup:

   log = Logger.new( STDOUT )
   log.level = Logger::Warn